7 Best Resistance Band Bicep Exercises For Bigger Arm

 1. Stand with your feet shoulder-width apart in the middle of the resistance band.

-2. Hold the handles of the resistance band with your palms facing forward and your arms extended down by your sides.
+2. Hold the resistance band handles with your palms facing forward and your arms extended down by your sides.

 3. Slowly curl your hands up towards your shoulders.